 What is a workaholic?

 Are you obsessed with work?

 Many years ago, I went to visit my entrepreneur friend in his office.
 He gave me a cup of hot tea from his pantry and went straight back to his desk to work.
 I was standing around and feeling a bit lost.
-He didn’t give me any instruction where to sit and there wasn’t an empty seat near his desk.
+He didn’t give me any instruction on where to sit and there wasn’t an empty seat near his desk.
 What’s worse is the cup of tea was burning in my hands!

-Fortunately, one of his staffs was aware and kind enough to give up her seat, so I sat directly in front of my friend.
+Fortunately, one of his staff was aware and kind enough to give up her seat, so I sat directly in front of my friend.
 But my friend was still signing cheques and talking to his subordinates as though I wasn’t there.
 Sipping my hot tea slowly, I was wondering why am I there watching my friend work.

 Since then, I had a rule: Never visit my friends in the office again… at least not when they are working.

 Do you have the disease of being busy?

 In today’s hectic life, busyness seems to be the craze.
 If you are not busy, you are not living your life to the fullest.
 People don’t ask me, “How have you been?” anymore.
 They asked me, “What are you busy with?”
 It’s as though what I’m doing is more important than my well-being.

 Some people even told me that I should get a full-time job, I’m not living to my full potential, I’m not reaching my goals fast enough, I’m not working hard enough, and etc. That always leaves me puzzled because, in my mind, I’m pretty hardworking.